ngshiheng/covid19-graphql-api/README.md

 }
 ```

-Returns data of a specific country.
+Returns data of a specific country

 ```graphql
 {